xpl/useless/README.md

 # Use Less.
 Do More.

 A cross-platform JavaScript toolbox for writing complex web applications.
-Currently in pre-release stage, missing some basic documentation and being under heavy development.
+Currently in pre-release stage, missing some basic documentation and being under heavy development. **In near future, it will be split into several loosely coupled NPM modules, for everyone's convenience.
+Stay tuned.**

 [Installing](#installing) | [Building](#building) | [Wiki](https://github.com/xpl/useless/wiki)